|

 his eyes and gently nodded her

 he asked.
-The question had come up before, and the answer was
+The question had come up before, and an elusive

 the sky, raised her slender arm and pointed.
 "He was from the

 stars," she answered.
-Her pose reminded him of a statue at
+Her pose reminded him of the Statue of

 messenger from God, and..."
 El Sha turned her gaze back to Bri,